 3. Period of validity

 The period of validity of the authorisation for parallel trade of a biocidal product corresponds to the period of validity of the authorisation of the reference product.
-Following expiry of the period of validity of the authorisation for parallel trade the periods of grace for liquidating stocks are 360 days for placing on the market and an additional 360 days for supplying end consumers.
-If a decision is taken by the EU Commission to deny the inclusion of the active substance into the Annex 1 BPR or into the Union lists of approved active substances, then the authorisation will be revoked by the Notification Authority.
-The product may then still be placed on the market for up to 360 days after the decision of the Commission, and still supplied to end consumers for an additional 360 days (insofar as no unacceptable effects on humans, animals and the environment are expected).
+Following expiry of the period of validity of the authorisation for parallel trade, the grace periods for liquidating stocks are 360 days for placing on the market and an additional 360 days for supplying end consumers.
+If a decision is taken by the EU Commission to deny the inclusion of the active substance in Annex 1 BPR or in the Union lists of approved active substances, the authorisation will be revoked by the Notification Authority The product may then still be placed on the market for up to 360 days after the decision of the Commission, and still supplied to end consumers for an additional 360 days (insofar as no unacceptable effects on humans, animals and the environment are expected).

 4. Fees